 Three sizes were used, squares of 2.48 mm, 12.4 mm, and 93 mm, manipulated independently for each object.
 As in Experiment 2, presence v. absence of a fixation point was manipulated between subjects with 25 participants in each condition.

 Instructions to participants in the no-fixation condition were similar to those for Experiment 1 but with two differences.
 The statement that both rectangles were black was replaced with a statement describing the objects as a black square and a red square and the black and red square terminology was used throughout the instructions.
-The two statements in Experiment 2, the launching and independent motion statements, were used here as well.
-Instructions to participants in the fixation condition were similar to that except that the instructions for fixation from Experiment 2 were added.
+The two statements in Experiment 2, the launching and independent motion statements, were used.
+Instructions to participants in the fixation condition were similar except that the instructions for fixation from Experiment 2 were added.
 As in Experiment 2, the experimenter verbally reminded participants of the need to fixate the cross.

 Results